 Endoscopic retrograde cholangiopancreatography

-An endoscopist guides an endoscope through the mouth into the bile ducts, releases a dye that helps images and then X-rays.
+An endoscopist guides an endoscope through the mouth into the bile ducts and releases a dye that helps images and then X-rays.

-If necessary, a smaller scope can be used to directly view the bile ducts and help provide biopsies.
+If necessary, a smaller scope can be used to view the bile ducts and help provide biopsies directly.